 Getting routines that exist on paper to work in practice.
 Work environment issues should be a natural part of what we do and should not be seen in isolation.
 It is important to have a good dialogue and to have the work environment question addressed at an early stage in the projects.
 My role is to talk to the contractors and ask them the right questions.
 I try to establish a good connection with them when we work together.

 Where will you be in five years?

-"Hopefully I'll have developed even more knowledge within my profession.
-I want to continue to participate in the urban transformation journey, because it's fun and still engages me."
+The hope is that I will have developed even more in terms of knowledge in my role.
+I want to continue to be part of the social transformation journey because it is fun and still engages me.

-Lives in: Kiruna.
-Originally from Gothenburg.
+Lives: Originally from Gothenburg, lives in Kiruna.
 I moved here when I was young and fell in love with Kiruna.

-Education: Upper secondary school.
-Attended some university courses and other courses in my field.
-I'm always eager to learn new things.
+Education: High school.
+Attended some college courses and other courses in my area.
+I want to learn things all the time.